Twenty-five years ago, Wellspring was run with a canoe paddle.

 For all these years, our marketing efforts have been just as homespun.
 Word has spread in the most organic way, not via the World Wide Web, but via the Northwest Web: friends and fans of Wellspring have told their friends and slowly our family-run business has grown.
 Ironically, maybe, we think this approach has been a key to our durability on the Information Dirt Road.
 Rather than giving our bookings to once-a-lifetime tourists from all over the world, our lack of remote access via the Internet has given local folks in the Northwest an advantage in discovering us.
 As thanks, perhaps, Wellspring has been a place that Puget Sounders come to de-stress & refuel, to live important life events and to counteract the centrifugal forces in our lives that work to separate us as couples, and from ourselves.

 Wellspring has become a culture, much more than a roadside motel on the way to Mt.
 Rainier.
-We hope that this website supports that culture.

 Though we waited patiently for years and made many suggestions, sadly the people that run the Internet never created a .calm domain extension as an alternative to .com.
 After a twelve-year family debate, we’ve decided that have a website will be more of a help to our guests than harm; we hope that it will make Wellspring easier for our friends to share Wellspring with their friends.
 Our intention is to continue to preserve the quiet spirit of mindful retreat that makes Wellspring what it is.